Which city is cheaper, Prague or Copenhagen?

 Prague, a popular city, is full of activities for travelers.
 This is a popular place to visit for five days.
 Visiting the old town is also a must.
 In five days, you should have a good grasp of this city.
 Your budget might influence how long you stay.

-Travelers enjoy the shopping and museums when visiting the welcoming destination of Copenhagen.
+Travelers enjoy the shopping and museums when visiting the progressive destination of Copenhagen.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 Prague is a popular place that is full of things to see and experience.
 If you have one week, this city makes for a great vacation.
 One week should give you a good understanding of everything this city has to offer.
 It has many unique tourist attractions and fascinating things to do.